 Kent Law School is one of the leading law schools in the UK; we are ranked 14th in the Times Good University Guide 2017, 15th in the Guardian University Guide 2017 for law and 19th in the Complete University Guide 2017 (Kent is one of only 12 law schools ranked in the top 20 of all three major UK league tables for law).
+Kent Law School is listed amongst the top 100 law schools in the world in the QS World University Rankings by Subject 2017.
 In the National Student Survey (NSS) 2016, 91% of Law students at Kent were satisfied with the overall quality of their course.
-We are also ranked among the top 150 institutions in the world for Law in the QS World University Rankings by Subject 2016.
 Here are ten more reasons why we believe Kent is a great place to study Law:

 Our distinctive ‘critical approach’

 Kent Law School takes a distinctive 'critical approach' to teaching law alongside an interdisciplinary and progressive approach to its curriculum; in addition to learning the detail of the law, you are taught to think about its history, development and relationship with wider society.
 This approach helps you to develop skills in analysis and creative thinking that are vital to lawyers and useful in many other professions.